 While the official PCSO website does provide a lot of information about the multiple games and the latest PCSO lotto draws, the only game that can currently be accessed online is the local version of Keno.

-You have to be in the Philippines and you’ll have to go to one of the licensed retail venues in order to buy your tickets.
+You have to be in the Philippines, and you’ll have to go to one of the licensed retail venues to buy your tickets.
 At the time being, online ticket buying opportunities aren’t available, whether you’re in the Philippines or you’re an international player interested in the local lotteries.

 Special Drawings, Bonuses and Other Surprises for Players

 Every PCSO office, as well as the organization’s official website, will tell you more about the different lotteries and when drawings are going to take place.
 On occasions, however, a special PCSO lotto draw may take place to commemorate a certain occasion.